-Bookmark this page for future reference as I will be updating this post on a regular basis with different egg recipes.
-Click on each thumbnail image or the link given below for the recipes.
+Bookmark this page for future reference as I will be updating this post regularly with different egg recipes.
+Click on each thumbnail image or the link given below for the methods.
 Eggs can be given to babies from 7 or 8 months, but some egg recipes are better suited to slightly older babies.
 Hence choose recipes according to your baby’s age which is mentioned in the brackets along with the recipe.
 Please refer to the notes section given at the end of this post for the points to remember before making these egg recipes for your baby!

 - Never introduce more than one food at a time when introducing solids to your baby.